KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

 We recap in :numref:`recaptagproperties` the meaning of the main tag.

-After, we need to define each member and first of all we can note that is composed by three sections: METADATA, LAYERS and MEASURE, as in Code 11.2:
+After, we need to define each member and first of all we can note that is composed by three sections: METADATA, LAYERS and MEASURE, as in Code below:

 .. code-block:: xml
    :linenos: